|TOWNSHIP MUTUAL FIRE

 (6) to make and amend consistently with law bylaws providing for the management of its property and the regulation and government of its affairs;

 (8) to indemnify certain persons against expenses and liabilities as provided in section 302A.521.
-In applying section 302A.521 for this purpose, the term "members" shall be substituted for the terms "shareholders" and "stockholders "; and
+In applying section 302A.521 for this purpose, the term "members" shall be substituted for the terms "shareholders" and "stockholders."

-The principal office of a township mutual fire insurance company shall be located in a county in which the company is authorized to do business.
+The principal office of a township mutual fire insurance company shall be located in a township or in a city in a township in which the company is authorized to do business.

 Each company shall choose of its members no less than five, and not more than nine, directors to manage the affairs of the company, who shall hold their office for such period as may be fixed by the bylaws of the company, not exceeding three years, and until their successors are elected and qualified.